What is "Smart Grid"?

 In the future, these upgrades will help customers get their service restored sooner and allow the utility to provide more detailed outage information.
 Additional system upgrades will allow the PUD to plan for other features as well, such as advanced metering to take advantage of new technologies including smart appliances, smart water heaters, dynamic pricing and other opportunities.

-In the future, customers also will be able to better plan their consumption and incorporate small-scale generating sources, such as solar, into their energy supply.
+Looking forward, customers also will be able to better plan their consumption and incorporate small-scale generating sources, such as solar, into their energy supply.
 With more customers generating their own power, from sources such solar, an upgraded grid will provide a better means for power to be used closer to the place where it’s actually being created, reducing line losses.
 In addition, it will enable better integration of electric vehicles as they gain popularity in communities throughout the PUD service area.